Complex colon cancer

 It is expected that this snapshot study will demonstrate substantial variety among hospitals in the treatment of complex colon cancer and locoregional recurrence considering patient selection, (neo)adjuvant therapies, and surgical procedures.
 Furthermore, the study will provide insight into referral patterns for cT4 tumors and locoregional recurrence and the associated impact on treatment and outcome.
 Based upon this real-world evidence, best practice can probably be identified and guideline development being supported in the absence of large trials.

-The first center are expected to start in the autumn of 2021.
+The first centers are expected to start in the autumn of 2021.